rad73/web-automation-2017/README.md

 ## Kibitzr

 [Kibitzr](https://kibitzr.github.io) outstands from the list in architecture.
-It doesn't provide user interface and doesn't require database to run.
+It doesn't provide a user interface and doesn't require a database to run.
-Kibitzr serves list of checks.
+Kibitzr serves a list of checks.
-Checks are defined in single YAML file.
+Checks are defined in a single YAML file.
 Each check is a pipeline of following steps:

 1. Fetch page;